bigskysoftware/htmx/www/index.md

   </button>
 ```

-This annotation tells kutty:
+The `kt-post` and `kt-swap` attributes tell kutty:

-> "When a user clicks on this button, issue an AJAX request to /example, and replace the button with the response"
+> "When a user clicks on this button, issue an AJAX request to /example, and replace the entire button with the response"

 Kutty is based on [intercooler.js](http://intercoolerjs.org) and is the successor to that project.